unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 Just like Docker Swarm, Kubernetes is a container orchestrator.
 - Containers represent a declarative way to package and run applications
 - Containers can be deployed anywhere
-- They are meant to be stateless, thus changed at any time
+- They are meant to be stateless, and can thus be changed at any time

 <br>

 __Why Docker Swarm is not enough?__

-Docker Swarm does not support large production deployments at scale, while Kubernetes natively support it.
+Docker Swarm does not support large production deployments at scale, while Kubernetes natively supports it.

 ---